-If you aren't sure what to do, you can hover over a question mark and it will have additional information on what the setting does.
+If you aren't sure what to do, you can hover over the Help icon in the lower right area of the screen.

 If you want to filter the entries that are imported based on their values, you can do so by using the "Conditional Import" setting.

-The import may take a while, but you can see what's happening while the entries are being created.
+The import might take a while, but you can see what's happening while the entries are being processed

-If your import resulted in no rows being added, you can modify the existing settings, which will take you back to the Field Mapping screen, or you can click the "Start a New Import" button and delete the import file and start over.
+If your import resulted in no rows being added, you can click the Change Field Mapping button, which will take you back to the Field Mapping screen.
+Click the "view log" link to see the reasons your data was not imported.

-8.3 If there were errors during the import:
+11.3 If there were errors during the import

 If there were errors with the import, you will see:

-- A list of the errors, and why the entry was not created
+- The number of entries created, the number of errors, and a "view log" link you can click to see why an entry was not created

-- "Start Import" button, which will clear the CSV and start a new import
+- A "Start New Import" button, which will allow you to run another import